 A Marrow Bone is the culinary and butchery term for either the Femur, Shank or Tibia bone of a steer that is cut for eating.
-In Butchery, the smaller the bone, the less Marrow.
 As the Femur is the largest bone in the animal, it has the best Marrow to Bone ratio.
-As the Femur Bone is straight, this allows for easy and uniform cuts for Butchers and easy cooking to the precious Marrow when eating.
+As the Femur Bone is straight, this allows for easy and uniform cuts for Butchers and easy cooking fo the precious Marrow.

 Image Credit: University Of Kentucky